JMolinaro/usabilla_api/README.md

 Get your access and secret key here: [Usabilla Member API](https://usabilla.com/member/api)

-You can either return an Object (default) or a JSON by including and changing the value of the following configuration option;
+You can either return an Object (default) or a the original JSON string.
 ```
 UsabillaApi.configuration.json_response = true
 ```